Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 Enter your personal details and contact information.
 If you submit the form on behalf of an organisation, fill in the organisation’s details and contact information.
 Make sure you complete all the fields carefully.

 If you submit the form on behalf of an organisation, enter the organisation’s name in field 1.1.
 In that case, you can leave fields 1.2–1.4 blank.
-Remember to fill in 1.11 to indicate the organisation’s Tax Identification Number (TIN), issued in the organisation’s country of fiscal residence.
+Remember to fill in 1.11 to indicate the organisation’s Tax Identification Number (TIN) issued in the organisation’s country of fiscal residence.
+In field 1.13, enter the accounting period during which income was paid.

 Enter the country of residence in field 1.9 and its country code in field 1.10.
 Please note that Finland (FI) cannot be a non-resident taxpayer’s country of residence.
 You can check the country code at:

-Tick the appropriate box in field 1.12 to indicate whether the income you received is “key employee’s income”.
+Tick the appropriate box in field 1.12 to indicate whether the wages you received are taxable under the act on key employees.
 If you submit the form on behalf of an organisation, leave the field blank.

 2 Information on the representative signing the form